Lauenburg/GoThings/README.md

-# TTN Intern

-This repository contains the answer to a case given as part of an application process.
+# The thing network project

-The case is composed of the following three subtasks:\
+The repository is composed of the three subtasks:\
     - Delivering a server which counts the requests its handles and can return this number when requested\
     - Implement a microservice that keep track of the temperature measurements published by a TTNode\
-    -Combine subtask one and two to allowing requests to the server which return the most current temperature measurement\
+    - Combine subtask one and two to allowing requests to the server which return the most current temperature measurement\

 ##### Tree Structure

-The repository contains three folders one for each subtask.
+Three folders one for each subtask.
 RCServer relates to the first, OTemperature to the second and IntegrateRCServer to the third sub-task.
 Each folder holds its own makefile.

 #### Build and execute
 ###### Building the project: